You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 So cells which express that gene, glow!

+These therapies work by directing your immune system.
 Your immune system is very effective, but also kind of slow to anger.
 If you can give it a hint about what things to look for it can respond much more rapidly and effectively.

 That’s called vaccination.
 Historically it’s been done using similar but less deadly infections, such as cowpox inoculations for smallpox, or by introducing an attenuated, inactivated or dead organism for our immune system to learn from without risk of infection.